The Players Championship

 Webb had, like many winners before him, made multiple starts in the event and he had posted his best finishes of 15th and 16th in the event over his previous four visits, the latter of, which had come the year before in 2017.

-Finally, and on to last year, and the trophy was bagged by Rory McIlroy.
+On to 2019, and the trophy was bagged by Rory McIlroy.
 Rory’s win fitted this profile on two fronts in that he had made numerous previous starts in the event posting three consecutive top tens from 2013 through to 2015.
 He had however missed the cut here in 2018 on his previous visit to winning .

 2019 Rory McIlroy 3